US arrests two for setting up Chinese 'secret police station' in New York | Law-Order

 Lu and Chen are both U.S. citizens who lead a nonprofit organization that lists its mission as providing a social gathering place for people from China's Fujian province, prosecutors said.
 Lu in 2018 sought to persuade an individual considered a fugitive by China to return home, prosecutors said.
 In 2022, he helped open the so-called police station and was asked by China's government to locate an individual living in California who was considered a pro-democracy activist, they added.

 Prosecutors said Lu and Chen admitted to the FBI that they deleted their communications with a Chinese government official.
 The police station closed in the fall of 2022, according to prosecutors.
-Monday's charges come after FBI Director Christopher Wray told a U.S. Senate committee in November that he was "very concerned" about the presence of such stations in U.S. cities.
+FBI Director Christopher Wray told a U.S. Senate committee in November that he was "very concerned" about the presence of such stations in U.S. cities.

 Prosecutors previously charged more than a dozen Chinese nationals and others with waging surveillance and harassment campaigns against dissidents living in the United States, including by trying to forcibly repatriate people whom China considered fugitives.